-(2) Later Year Enrolments: All students (other than students enrolling for the first time) must attend the Faculty enrolment centre at Kensington during Enrolment Week in accordance with a timetable published separately, otherwise a late fee of \pounds 1 is payable.
-These students must complete their enrolment by the payment of fees not later than the end of first week of term (Friday, 10th March, 1961) otherwise a late fee of \pounds 1 is payable.
-This fee increases to \pounds 2 if fees are paid during the fourth week of term.
+(B) Later Year Enrolments: All students (other than students enrolling for the first time) must attend the Faculty enrolment centre at Kensington during week commencing 26th February in accordance with a timetable published separately, otherwise a late fee of £1 is payable.
+These students must complete their enrolment by the payment of fees not later than the end of first week of term (Friday, March 9th, 1962) otherwise a late fee of £1 is payable.
+This fee increases to £2 if fees are paid during the fourth week of term.
 The two late fees mentioned above are non-cumulative; thus students become liable to pay a late fee on either of two distinct grounds, (1) by not enrolling in their course during enrolment week, or (2) by not paying fees by the end of the first week of term.

-Students re-enrolling MUST ensure that their programmes are compatible with the Faculty's rules for progression (see page 26).
-Students who enrol in subjects for which they are not eligible will not be credited with any results in such subjects.
-(3) Conversion Course: Enrolment in this course must commence with an application to the Registrar for admission, and the applicant will be notified of the subsequent procedure.
+Students re-enrolling MUST ensure that their programmes are compatible with the Faculty's rules for progression (see page 28).
+Students who enrol in subjects for which they are not eligible will not be credited with any results in these subjects.

+(c) Conversion Course: Enrolment in this course must commence with an application to the Registrar for admission, and the applicant will be notified of the subsequent procedure.

-The Cashier will not accept fees (i.e. enrolment cannot be completed) after the 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.
+The Cashier will not accept fees (i.e. enrolment cannot be completed) after March 31st without the express approval of the Registrar which will be given in exceptional circumstances only.